-Winter Wonderland in London’s Hyde Park is one of the biggest Christmas markets in Europe.
-The event transforms the area into a shimmering fairytale land.
+London’s Hyde Park boasts one of the biggest Christmas markets in Europe.
+The Winter Wonderland event transforms the area into a shimmering fairytale land.

 From bright Christmas lights to thrilling roller coaster rides to a full line up of fun events and concerts, this Christmas market is very high-energy.
-There are enough fun things to do to fill an entire day.
-Even better, there are attractions for all ages to enjoy.
+With attractions for all ages to enjoy, there are enough fun things to do to fill an entire day, making it one of the most popular Christmastime activities in London.

 Kids can meet Santa in his grotto and go skating at the ice rink.
 Adults can enjoy festive drinks at the Bar Ice or sing karaoke at the Bar Hutte.
 The German-style Bavarian village is especially fun, and full of German craft beer and live music.

 The food options seemed to be endless.
 From creperies to street food and plenty of sit-down restaurants.
 There’s even a food stand for vegans and vegetarians.

 If you get cold, there are plenty of heated tents that provide a cozy reprieve from the chilly temperatures.
 Warm-up around a crackling fire as you take in the sights and sounds that surround you.

 - Location: Hyde Park